Identifiers/identifiers-js/README.md

 IDs.factory.datetime.map({a: 3576585434, b: new Date()});
 ```
 #### Geo
 Base identifier type of geo is a [list of 2 floats](#float).
-Factory accepts a geo-like object.
+Factory  accepts a geo-like object or a list of 2 floats (lat, then long).

 ```js
 /*